Biography

 • I requested a desk audit in 2003 and upon completion, we received a reassignment to Information Technical Specialist (System Administration), GS2210-12

-• Was at the site when each still had Domain Administrator access…was part of the IT rights reduction throughout the IT range…
+• Was at the site when each still had Domain Administrator access…and was part of the IT rights reduction throughout the IT range…

-• Have been a jack of all trades, master of none for quite some time, but have been adapting to computers since the mid 1980's, so why stop now?
+• Have been a jack of all trades, master of none for quite some time, but have been adapting to computers since the mid 1980's, but finally retired on August 1st, 2024?

 My hobbies are basically taking pictures with film (cameras), computers, guns, fast vehicles, movies, music, and reading related magazines.